-Statistics released by the IRS show that, since the 2022 season began on January 24, they have issued more than 22 million refunds for the week ending in February 18, totaling more than $78 billion for an average refund of $3,356.
+Statistics released by the IRS show that over 66 million returns were e-Filed by self-preparers with an average refund of $3,176.
 Roughly 97% of all 2021 Returns have been filed electronically; keep up with year-to-year tax return and refunds statistics

 The IRS has suspended the mailing of various letters to help taxpayers.

 On February 9, 2022, the IRS announced the suspension of issuing various letters to taxpayers.
 This is part of an ongoing effort to provide help to people in need.
 The IRS will delay issuing letters such as automated collection notices that are sent when a taxpayer owes taxes and did not file for the tax year.
 These letters include IRS Letter CP80, CP59, CP516, CP518, CP501, CP503, CP504, and 2802C.
 This will alleviate some of the stress of receiving an IRS notice with a deadline to pay due tax on it.